MarsUniversity/ECE382/source/lessons/lsn9-10/index.md

 1. When you do a `pop`, which of the following 2 things does it do:
     1. write data to destination, then change SP value
     1. change SP value, then write data to destination
-1. How can I use the stack to swap the values in two registers (say r10, r11)?
+1. How can I use the stack to swap the values in two registers (say r10, r11)? write a subroutine.
 1. Can we push too much to the stack?
 If so, how is this bad?
-1. How can you avoid subroutines from destroying registers?
+1. How can you prevent subroutines from destroying registers?
 Be specific.
 1. What is the difference between pass-by-value and pass-by-reference?
 1. When would you use pass-by-reference?
+1. If you have a subroutine `f(w, x, y, z) => answer`, how would you pass the arguments xw, x, y, z and get answer back using the ABI?

 ## Resources